chipguyhere/EECounter/README.md

 more information on this).
 Those surges will corrupt EEPROM if they reach the Arduino's processor.

 Avoid using EEPROM location 0.
 On Arduino, it is most likely to get corrupted during power offs.
 Consider it a burner location.

-There is a secondary mode for ```begin```: ```begin(true)```.
-This will perform one "test" increment of the counter, and then verify that the EEPROM reads correctly with the new count.
-If it does not, the counter will be re-initialized with the anticipated value.
-Note that this permanently increments the counter and should only be used where continuity is preferable to